-- They must qualify to obtain a college or career school education by having a high school diploma, GED, or be homeschooled under a state approved homeschool setting.
+- Must qualify to obtain a college or career school education by having a high school diploma, GED, or be home-schooled under a state approved home-school setting

 - Have a valid social security number

-- They must be a U.S. citizen or U.S. National or have a green card showing they are a permanent U.S. citizen, an arrival-departure record (I-94), battered immigrant status, or have a T visa or a parent that holds a T-1 visa.
+- Must be a U.S. citizen or U.S. National or have a green card showing they are a permanent U.S. citizen, an arrival-departure record (I-94), battered immigrant status, or have a T visa or a parent that holds a T-1 visa

 - How Can I Help My Child Prepare for College Applications? - May 7, 2017